Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02i_BWAAssignment.md

 Click this button to cancel the process.
 The *Create* view is closed.
 The *Accounting report lines* view is displayed again.

 - [SAVE]
 Click this button to save the created report lines.
-The newly creaed accounting report lines are displayed in the *Accounting report lines* view.
+The newly created accounting report lines are displayed in the *Accounting report lines* view.

 ## Edit report lines